 Roles and responsibilities

-For this project, I played the role of Product Owner, Researcher, and Lead Designer working with 3 Engineers and a Product Manager.
+For this project, I played the role of Researcher and Lead Designer working with 3 Engineers and a Product Manager.

 Kick-off with Project Partners

 For every project I work on, I like to loop in all the stakeholders and Engineers associated with the project as early as possible.
 Defining who these members are is crucial to a project’s success.

 The research for this project included a few different steps, including:

 We sent out a TypeForm survey to 2,000 of our users.
 The survey was ~10 questions, mostly being multiple-choice Likert scale questions and a single freeform feedback input.
 The response rate was decent enough to pull a few gems I didn’t think about from the project beginning stages.

 A tactic that has proven to be very successful is asking feedback via a CTA within the view we are thinking of recreating or altering.
 I went in and added this survey CTA to all of our existing Analytics views.
 This method is immensely valuable because we engage the user who has the proper context to provide optimal feedback.

 Working with our Director of Customer Success, we targeted a few ideal customers to interview.
 In these calls, we discussed the current Analytics platform and how they would like to see this evolve.
 One customer within this process had done quite a bit of excellent research in her own time before the meeting, which was immensely helpful.

 In our tool-kit, we had several analytics platforms to review including (but not limited to) Google Analytics and Fullstory.
 Reviewing the data allowed us to get a grasp of what types of users and devices were interacting with our current implementation.